-If you are reading this letter and do not have a banking relationship with us, please help The Bank of Glen Burnie grow and build client relationships as we help you!
-We would welcome the opportunity to assist you with any, and all, of your banking needs at any of our eight financial centers in Anne Arundel County.
-We assure you, our client service will not disappoint.
+If you are reading this letter and do not have a banking relationship with us, please help The Bank of Glen Burnie grow and build client relationships.
+We would welcome the opportunity to assist you with any, and all, of your banking needs at any of our financial centers.
+We assure you; our client service and professionalism will not disappoint!

-Thank you for your continued support of the Bank of Glen Burnie and Glen Burnie Bancorp.
+Thank you for your continued support of The Bank of Glen Burnie and Glen Burnie Bancorp.